-Transactions between ETE's subsidiaries and Enterprise were previously considered to be related party transactions due to Enterprise's ownership of a portion of ETE's limited partner interests.
-During the years ended December 31, 2011 and 2010, subsidiaries of ETE recorded sales to Enterprise and \$1.04 billion and \$697 million, respectively, and purchases from Enterprise of \$507 million and \$444 million, respectively, all of which were related party transactions based on Enterprise's interests in ETE at the time of the transactions.
+In January 2012, Enterprise sold a significant portion of its ownership in ETE's common units.
+Subsequent to that transaction Enterprise owns less than 5% of ETE's outstanding common units and is no longer considered a related party.
+Previously, transactions between us and Enterprise were considered to be related party transactions due to Enterprise's ownership of a portion of ETE's common units.
+During the years ended December 31, 2011 and 2010, ETP recorded sales to Enterprise of \$665 million and \$554 million, respectively, and purchases from Enterprise of \$498 million and \$439 million, respectively, all of which were related party transactions based on Enterprise's interests in ETE at the time of the transactions.